A stay at Chewton Glen

-Dinner at Chewton Glen’s restaurant was a smart but relaxed affair which is a great combination.
+Dinner at Chewton Glen’s restaurant The Dining Room was a smart but relaxed affair which is a great combination.
 I had the roast diver scallops, smoked coral risotto and Dorset leaves followed by line-caught Cornish seabass.

-This came in a mussels, saffron and samphire broth so delicious that I could have drunk it by the glass, and after that and a glass of wine I was way too full to try any of the desserts, which included panna cotta, lemon tart and chocolate fondant.
+This came in a mussels, saffron and samphire broth so delicious that I could have drunk it by the glass.
+After that and a glass of wine I was way too full to try any of the desserts, which included panna cotta, lemon tart and chocolate fondant.

 Breakfast at Chewton Glen

 Once we’d finished dinner and while waiting to get yet another buggy back to our treehouse, we enquired about breakfast and were told that treehouse guests had their breakfast delivered by hamper first thing in the morning.

 I was wondering whether you were sent the raw materials for a full English and were left to make it yourself, when we were told that the treehouse breakfasts consisted of pastries, buckwheat pancakes and something involving chorizo.